-What do I need to declare as income?
+What do I need to report as income from my rental?

-The amount you report on your taxes is your “gross income.”
+The amount you should report on your taxes is your “gross income” from your rentals.
 This means all the payments you received from your guests before any refunds were given or service fees are taken out.
 It will be a larger amount than what Airbnb actually paid out to you.
 The difference will be made up for by deductions on your tax return.

 Can I deduct expenses for my Airbnb rental?

-If you are required to report your rental income (i.e. you rented your space for more than 14 days), there are certain expenses – or portions of your expenses – that you can deduct that will reduce your tax liability.
+If you are required to report your rental income (i.e., you rented your space for more than 14 days), there are certain expenses – or portions of your expenses – that you can deduct to reduce your tax liability.
 These include:

 - Cleaning and maintenance fees, including laundry and cleaning supplies you purchase